-Happy New Year, with our best wishes for both people and nature in The Living Coast for 2019!
+Happy New Year, with our best wishes for both people and nature in The Living Coast for the new decade.

 In the countryside farmers are providing supplementary feeding of hay to their livestock, many of whom will be kept indoors due to the reduced grass growth and wet conditions.
 Arable farmers will have their autumn-sown crops well-established by now.

 Many plants and animals lie dormant or are in hibernation during mid-winter, however some wildlife can be quite active, especially at night!
 You might hear the melodic hoots of Tawny owls (“ke-wick hoo-hoo-oooo”) calling to each other in the darkness, or alternatively the much harsher barks and screams of Foxes on their annual search for a mate.